Aroagm/TFM_HouseholdConsumptions/README.md

 The purpose of this project is to apply all the techniques and skills acquired during the Data Science Master from Kschool.
 The chosen topic to work on is energy, in particular I decided to use household consumption data.
 With this data the goal is to develop a tool that helps the energy audit of some of the electrical household appliances.

 An analyses is carried out with hourly energy prices to obtained clusters to categorize the hours with its corresponding prices.
-With that analysis the household data is manipulated to generate a dataframe

-The output is a recommendation of slight changes in periods to use certain electrical household appliances.
+With that analysis the household data is manipulated to generate a dataframe with savings if the hour of use of the electrical appliance is change to the previous or next hour.
+In summary the output is a recommendation of slight changes in periods to use certain electrical household appliances.

+#### Files and ordered of usage
+The repository contains all the files to performace the analysis, first the Prices

 ## 2. Input Data